 This disease tends to occur in older dogs that commonly have other problems.
 Some dogs die of other diseases before the symptoms of Cushing’s become a significant problem.
 Treating Cushing’s does not necessarily give your pet a longer life.
 The goal of therapy is to give your pet a better quality of life.

 Underlying problems need identification and treatment.
+The biggest underlying, overlooked, and serious problem we commonly find in dog with Cushing’s is Dental Disease.
 If your dog is hypothyroid the problem needs to be corrected with supplemental soloxine.
-Internal organ problems like kidney disease need treatment for a successful Cushing’s outcome.
+Internal organ problems like kidney disease and liver disease need treatment for a successful Cushing’s outcome.
 Urinary tract and skin infections need to be cleared up with the use of antibiotics, and underlying diabetes mellitus needs to be regulated with insulin.

 Some dogs with large tumors of the pituitary gland might initially respond to medical therapy for pituitary dependent Cushing’s.
 The Cushing’s symptoms, especially neurologic, might recur as the tumor progresses.